alpov/SatCam/README.md

 Any APRS command addressed to PSAT-2CAM call will change the mode to *manual*.
 In this mode, the MCU listens for instructions divided by its subsystems.
 Example command: *OK2ALP>APRSAT,ARISS::PSAT-2CAM:CW.hello from psat2 cubesat*.

 Commands without consequent audio output are acknowledged in downlink with Morse code.
 Possible answers are *PSAT2 RRR* (roger, command successful), *PSAT2 EEEEE* (syntax error) and *PSAT2 EEE AUTH* (not authorized, some commands are restricted and require authorization).

+## Interesting commands for start
+* CW.hello from space – Send message in Morse.
+* PSK.hello from space – Send message in PSK31.
+* SSTV.LIVE.36 – Take image from camera and send it in Robot36 format.
+* SSTV.ROM.73.5 – Send hardcoded image #5 in MP73 format.
+* PSK.NVINFO.125 – Send debug counters of events and errors in PSK125.

+More commands and details will be added after successful deployment and initial testing of the satellite.